level23/druid-client/README.md

 | string/int/DateTime       | Required              | `$start`     | "now - 24 hours" | The start date from where we will query.
 See the examples above which formats are allowed.                                                                                         |
 | /string/int/DateTime/null | Optional              | `$stop`      | "now"            | The stop date from where we will query.
 See the examples above which formats are allowed.
 When a string containing a slash is given as start date, the stop date can be left out.  |

 #### `limit()`

 The `limit()` method allows you to limit the result set of the query.

 The Limit can be used for all query types.
 However, its mandatory for the TopN Query and the Select Query.

-**NOTE:** It is not possible to limit with an offset, like you can do with an SQL query.
-If you want to use pagination, you can use a Select query.
-However, the select query does not allow you to aggregate metrics and group by dimensions.
-See the Select Query for more information.
+The `$offset` parameter only applies to `GroupBy` and `Scan` queries and is only supported since druid version 0.20.0.

+Skip this many rows when returning results.
+Skipped rows will still need to be generated internally and then discarded, meaning that raising offsets to high values can cause queries to use additional resources.

+Together, `$limit` and `$offset` can be used to implement pagination.
+However, note that if the underlying datasource is modified in between page fetches in ways that affect overall query results, then the different pages will not necessarily align with each other.

 Example:

 ```
-// Limit the result to 50 rows.
+// Limit the result to 50 rows, but skipping the first 20 rows.
-$builder->limit(50);
+$builder->limit(50, 20);
 ```

 The `limit()` method has the following arguments: